YouMightNotNeedKubernetes/rclone-volume-driver-guide/README.md

 ```

 > [!NOTE]
-> Before you can disable the plugin, you will need to stop/remove the container and volume that using the plugin.
+> Before you can disable the plugin, you will need to stop/remove any containers and volumes that are currently using the plugin.